flywheel-apps/bids-app-template-test/README.md

 ## Identify BIDS compatible open source code

 * See https://github.com/BIDS-Apps.
 Maybe what you want is already there.
 * Note the open source license.
-It need to be commercially friendly.
+It needs to be commercially friendly.

 ## Create GitHub Project